 If I don’t love and take care of myself, how do I care for my son and my newborn baby?
 I was always trying to think positive and try to stay with positive people.

 BE PROUD OF YOU

-At a point, I knew I, and I became proud of myself.
+At a point, I became proud of myself.
 I was brave; I am taking care of my sons by myself.

 Today I am a very proud mom.
 I placed staying away from negative people a priority so I can be a better person in the future and forever.
-I am pleased that that paid off and I am happy to take this step.
+I am pleased that it paid off and I am happy to take this step.

 Self -Awareness is essential to me now.
 I had made so many mistakes all my life.
 I was not aware of the potentials vested in me.

 I started learning new skills.
-I looked at myself objectively and wrote down my daily goals and daily self-reflected.
-I also begin daily meditation and other mindfulness habits.
+I looked at myself objectively and wrote down my daily goals and daily self-reflections.
+I also began daily meditation and other mindfulness habits.